ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

   ![Architecture](images/solution47-vpc-secure-management-bastion-server/ArchitectureDiagram.png)

-1. After setting up the required infrastructure (subnets, security groups with rules, VSIs) on the cloud, the admin (DevOps) connects (SSH) to the bastion server using the private SSH key.
+1. After setting up the required infrastructure (subnets, security groups with rules, VSIs) on the cloud, the admin (DevOps) connects (SSH) to the bastion host using the private SSH key.
 2. The admin assigns a maintenance security group with proper outbound rules.
-3. The admin connects(SSH) securely to the instance's private IP address via bastion server to install or update any required software eg., a web server
+3. The admin connects(SSH) securely to the instance's private IP address via the bastion host to install or update any required software eg., a web server
 4. The internet user makes an HTTP/HTTPS request to the web server.

 ## Before you begin